acrontum/moxy/readme.md

 const moxy = new MoxyServer();

-// simple file server (GET only, no nested paths) moxy.on('/v1/assets/:filename', './assets/:filename');
+// simple file server (GET only, no nested paths)

+// NOTE moxy will not accept paths outside of the target assets folder by default
+// such as /home/file.png or ../../file.png.
+To disable this behaviour, use a
+// request handler
+moxy.on('/v1/assets/:filename', './assets/:filename');

 // file server with upload